DominicMachado/DominicMachado.github.io/docs/latn-199-f20/schedule.md

 ### Wednesday, October 7
 - Nepos, Prologue
-- **Homework (due before class)**: Read through Nepos' Prologue.
-Jot down three things that were confusing to you in the passage.
+- **Homework (due before class)**: Read through Nepos' [Prologue](http://dcc.dickinson.edu/nepos-hannibal/prologus).
+Jot down three things that were confusing to you in this passage.

 ### Friday, October 9
 - NO CLASS!